 *More spoilers ahead*

 One of the big scenes of the movie takes place when Chris Pratt’s character Jim is blasted away from the ship while saving everyone on board and his tether connecting him to the ship breaks, leaving him floating in the depths of space forever (or so you think).
 Many of the scenes involving tethers are actually scientifically correct.
 Jim and Aurora (Jennifer Lawrence) float with ease while connected to their tethers, and don’t interfere with any of Newton’s laws.
-While connected to their tethers, they experience no tension because there are no external forces.
+While

 This past week, I finally was able to watch the movie Passengers starring Jennifer Lawrence and Chris Pratt.
 As I was watching, I couldn’t help but notice all of the physics involved. *If you are planning on ever watching this movie, continue reading at your own risk, spoilers may be included.*